flashsherlock/fMRIdata/consciousness/analysis/readme.md

 Only for test.

 ## nc_prepare_elec.m
-Conver information in eposition field to elec field used by frieldtrip.
+Convert information in eposition field to elec field used by frieldtrip.

 # Electrodes localization